AICoE/elyra-aidevsecops-tutorial/docs/source/create-ai-pipeline-neural-magic.md

     The notebooks can exchange data using a cloud object storage and also using the Output Files which can be used to make certain files generated during execution available to all subsequent pipeline steps.

-    The `download_dataset` and `training` step of the pipeline have some mandatory and optional environment variables for running in automation which need to be set during this step of setting up the pipeline.
+    The `download_dataset` and `training-sparsify` step of the pipeline have some mandatory and optional environment variables for running in automation which need to be set during this step of setting up the pipeline.

     List of Environment Variables that need to be configured for the notebooks to run:
     - The `download_dataset` step uses Output Files to make certain files available to the training step during execution.
-Make sure that the output files `data/raw/mnist_datasets_tf/xdata.pkl`, `data/raw/mnist_datasets_tf/xtestdata.pkl`, `data/raw/mnist_datasets_tf/ydata.pkl`, `data/raw/mnist_datasets_tf/ytestdata.pkl` are specified for the `download_dataset` step.
+Make sure that all the output files in `data/raw/pytorch-mnist-dataset/*` are specified for the `download_dataset` step.
     - Env variable `AUTOMATION` must be configured as 1 for both the notebooks to run in the pipeline.
-    - The `training` step also needs the cloud storage environment credentials like the `OBJECT_STORAGE_BUCKET_NAME` and `OBJECT_STORAGE_ENDPOINT_URL` to store the trained model on the S3 bucket.
+    - The `training-sparsify` step also needs the cloud storage environment credentials like the `OBJECT_STORAGE_BUCKET_NAME` and `OBJECT_STORAGE_ENDPOINT_URL` to store the trained model on the S3 bucket.

     Please note, the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` environment variables needed to run the `training` notebook are already defined in the Kubeflow Pipelines Runtime Configuration and can be accessed from there.
 If you are using the `Cloud Object Storage Credentials Secret`, that would contain both the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.